Purdue-CS193/homework-0-ansonlam23/index.md

+# Anson's First CS193 Homework

+- The class is run by TA which is cool!
+- There are similar students like me in the class
+- I can learn more about useful tools like Git
+- It is pretty collaborative
+- There are many resources to get help from

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.